chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

 Now check the status of the Automate node and then try running the restore command from the bastion host.

 1. How to change the `base_path` or `path`.
-Below steps for the File System backup
+The steps for the File System backup are as shown below:
    - While at the time of deployment `backup_mount` default value will be `/mnt/automate_backups`
-   - In case, if you modify the `backup_mount` in `config.toml` before deploment, then deployment process will do the configuration with updated value
+   - In case, if you modify the `backup_mount` in `config.toml` before deployment, then the deployment process will do the configuration with the updated value
-   - In case, you changed the `backup_mount` value post deployment, then we need to patch the configuration manually to all the frontend and backend nodes, for example if you change the `backup_mount` to `/bkp/backps`
+   - In case, you changed the `backup_mount` value post-deployment, then we need to patch the configuration manually to all the frontend and backend nodes, for example, if you change the `backup_mount` to `/bkp/backps`
-   - Update the FE nodes with below template, use command `chef-automate config patch fe.toml --fe`
+   - Update the FE nodes with the below template, use the command  `chef-automate config patch fe.toml --fe`

       ```sh
          [global.v1.backups]